 A growing number of locations have decriminalized the use of psychedelics.
 As a result, some people believe that drugs such as magic mushrooms are now legal to use.
-However, while the decriminalization of substances like psilocybin is positive news, it doesn’t mean they can be used with no consequences.
+However, while the decriminalization of substances like psilocybin is positive news, it doesn’t mean they can be used without consequences.

 This article looks at decriminalization vs. legalization of psychedelics.

 Legalization vs. Decriminalization – What’s the Difference?

 When it comes to decriminalized vs. legal, there is a huge difference.
 When a drug is legalized, it means police can’t arrest and prosecute users who are adhering to the legal limitations.

 For example, California residents aged 21+ can purchase and possess a maximum of one ounce of cannabis.
 This means that in the state, one can freely purchase an ounce of marijuana, but police can act if one is caught with two ounces.

 When a substance is decriminalized, law enforcement no longer sees it as a top priority.
 If police catch someone with a small amount of an illegal yet decriminalized drug, the incident doesn’t end up on their permanent record.
 However, it is still a civil infraction.
 The police will confiscate the drug, and the person caught with the drug will have to pay a fine.

 In recent times, several American cities have decriminalized the use of psychedelics, mainly psilocybin.
 However, only one state has legalized these drugs, and even then it is only on a limited basis.